 For example, in non-toxic rugs, the fibers are often sourced from natural materials like cotton or wool in order to reduce chemical use in processing.
-They also use natural dyes that are typically non-toxic themselves because they don’t include toxic chemicals.
+They also use natural dyes that are typically non-toxic themselves because they don’t include harmful chemicals.

 Synthetic rugs are made from materials that can release potentially harmful chemicals.
 They are usually treated with toxic substances to make them more durable, attractive and stain-resistant.
 The main offenders in synthetic rugs are:

-Sometimes called the “rug pad” or “underpad”, this is the waterproof material on the underneath of an area rug that sits between your floor and your rug.
-Conventional synthetic materials often contain PFCs, which are linked to cancer and endocrine disruption.
-Additional chemical irritants like formaldehyde (a carcinogen) are also sometimes added into synthetic rug backings.
+Sometimes called the “rug pad” or “underpad”, this is the waterproof material underneath an area rug that sits between your floor and your rug.
+Conventional synthetic materials often contain PFCs linked to cancer and endocrine disruption.
+Additional chemical irritants like formaldehyde (a carcinogen) are also sometimes added to synthetic rug backings.

 When choosing an area rug, the most toxic chemicals you’re likely to encounter are flame retardants.
 Manufacturers often include flame retardants in the material of area rugs to make it more difficult for fire to reach the rug itself.
 These chemical flame retardants are often Polybrominated diphenyl ethers (PBDEs), pentabromodiphenylether (PDBEs), or hexabromocyclododecane (HBCD).